USS Bennion: Service history

-During the Battle of Surigao Strait, in October 1944, Bennion assisted in sinking the Japanese battleship Yamashiro with torpedoes.
+During the Battle of Surigao Strait, in October 1944, Bennion assisted in, and was responsible for the torpedo that sunk the Japanese battleship Yamashiro.
 Future Chief of Naval Operations Lieutenant (junior grade) James L. Holloway III, served on the Bennion as officer in charge of the destroyer's main fire director.
 The full extent of Bennions contribution to sinking the Yamashiro was not recognized until 2010.Bennion returned to Puget Sound Navy Yard 27 October 1945 and went out of commission in reserve at Long Beach, Calif., 20 June 1946.
 The ship was stricken from the Naval Vessel Register 15 April 1971.
 She was sold 30 May 1973 and broken up for scrap.